-I am clarifying this because a website behaves one way when it is browsed only by you and your mother – who probably doesn’t stray much beyond the home page anyway – and quite differently when it is visited by throngs of users.
-As more users pile on, as new subscribers are added to the database, as more sessions are handled in real time you can truly see the mettle of a web host.
+I am clarifying this because a website behaves one way when it is browsed only by you and your mother – who probably doesn’t stray much beyond the home page anyway – and quite different when it is visited by throngs of users.
+As more users pile on, as new subscribers are added to the database, as more sessions are handled in real-time you can truly see the mettle of a web host.

 That’s why the extra time to play with things and to test them properly is such an advantage.

-DreamHost provides the longest money back guarantee in the hosting world.
-Only A2 hosting can realistically compete with that thanks to its policy to offer prorated refunds for prepaid services that are cancelled prematurely.
+DreamHost provides the longest money-back guarantee in the hosting world.
+Only A2 hosting can realistically compete with that thanks to its policy to offer prorated refunds for prepaid services that are canceled prematurely.